amirdehi/Amplifier--Light-Detector/README.md

-# Amplifire-Light-Detector
+# Amplifier -Light-Detector
-Amplifire Light Detector By Arduino
+Amplifier Light Detector By Arduino
 -----------------------------------------

-Can detect the ligt presure by using the photocell sensor(Torch_LDR) and then turn the LEDs on, like an amplifire, goes up and down...
+Can detect the ligt presure by using the photocell sensor(Torch_LDR) and then turn the LEDs on, like an amplifier, goes up and down...
 Simulated in Proteus.

 +Arduino UNO